Dequino/Spiking-Compressed-Continual-Learning/README.md

 2. **Compressed Latent Replays** - Because we need to store the full spike sequence for each past sample, we use a **lossy time compression** (1).
 The sub-sampled spike sequences can have different compression ratios (in the image, a 1:4 compression ratio).
 When replaying past data, we do a **run-time un-compression** (2) to respect time constants.

+3. **Reproducibility** - This repository contains the scripts used to generate the sperimental results of our work.
+It is possible to reproduce said results by following the steps provided in the next sections.
+Here is a list describing all the different components of this repository:
+    - **heidelberg_unite_datasets** - a handy script that unites the original train and test sets of Heidelberg SHD dataset.
+    - **Statedicts** - Folders containing the scripts to pretrain the SNN models and save their statedicts.
+You need to run this scripts to generate the pre-trained models required for experimenting with the different CL strategies provided.
+There are 3 different pre-training modes: **statedicts** is the base one for sample incremental experiments, **statedicts_64_elements** pretrains using 64-elements batches (sample incremental), and finally **statedicts_class_incremental** contains the script to pretrain the network for the single class-incremental task and the progressive multi-class learning task.
+    - **sample_incremental** folders contain the script to run various sample-incremental experiments.
+3 different strategies have been explored: **naive**, in which the new samples are used to train the network without using any kind of rehearsal strategy, **reharsal** in which a full training data reharsal is used to avoid forgetting, and **LR** in which the Latent Replay strategy is used to avoid forgetting, while using much less memory than the reharsal method.
+    - **class_incremental** forlders are parallel to the sample incremental ones, and follow a similar structure. **naive**, **reharsal** and **LR** are present.
+Also, a fourth folder, **class_incremental_multiclasses**, contains the scripts required to run the progressive class learning experiment.

+## Getting started

+*The versions listed in this section have been tested on a Ubuntu 22.04 machine.
+Different versions may also work, but have not been tested.
+Certain scripts assume a linux-based filesystem is being used, if working on a windows machine please edit the scripts accordingly.
+The experiments were run on NVIDIA RTX A5000 and *

+Installing a [Conda](https://docs.conda.io/en/latest/) environment with **python=3.11.5** to meet the requirements is strongly suggested.

+The packages required can be installed by running:

+`pip install h5py matplotlib seaborn torch torchvision IPython`

+Download the **shd_test.h5.gz** and **shd_train.h5.gz** dataset files from the [Heidelberg](https://zenkelab.org/datasets/) official repository, and extract them.

+The scripts of this repository assume that the files you downloaded are stored under the `~/data/hdspikes/` folder.

+After you downloaded and extracted the dataset files, run the merging script:

+`python heidelberg_unite_datasets.py`

+This will merge the original test and train datasets into a single dataset, **shd_merged.h5**.

+This file is used by the scripts found in the **statedicts** folders.
+Based on the task selected, each one of these scripts does the following:

+1. Separate the merged dataset into a **pretrain** and a **"removed"** dataset.
+2. Separate the new **pretrain** dataset into a new **train** and **test** set.
+3. Pre-train the model.
+4. Save **pre-trained model's statedict**, **pretrain train & test datasets** and the **removed data** in 4 different pickle files.

+In the sample incremental statedicts, run the script with the  `--speaker==X` option, where X is the index of the speaker you want to remove from the training (and will be used for the sample incremental task).
+In the class incremental task, run the script with the `--removed-class=X` option.

+Each **statedict** folder contains a **testsuite.py** script.
+This script automatically runs the command for you, once for each speaker/class.
+A "test.conf" file is generated to check which step the script has already reached.

+Once you have generated all the necessary files for a test, keep them in the corresponding **statedict** folder to be accessible by the experiment scripts.

+You can now navigate to the test folder you desire to run, and run the corresponding script, with the correct `--speaker==X` or `--removed-class=X` used to generate the statedicts earlier.
+Different scripts have been provided for each CL strategy, including **subsample** scripts that work with data subsampled by a lossy compression strategy. **testsuite.py** scripts have also been provided to run multiple tests sequentially.
+Test results are returned in **.csv** and **.txt** files.

+## Citation
+If this repository has been useful for you, please do cite our work, thank you.

+(Google scholar citation pending...)